caian-org/cv/README.md

 [FontAwesome][fontawesome] and [Source Sans Pro][source-sans] font), just run `make` inside the `document` directory.
 One PDF document will be built for each locale/translation.

-If you prefer not to download and install everything on host, the [`Dockerfile`](Dockerfile) has a simple recipe for it (again, be aware that the base image is __VERY LARGE__ and depending on your network and machine, it can take even hours to download & decompress).
+If you prefer not to download and install everything on host, the [`Makefile`](document/Makefile) has a simple recipe for it (again, be aware that the base image is __VERY LARGE__ and depending on your network and machine, it can take even hours to download & decompress).
+Just `make build-image` and `make build-docs` inside the `document` directory.

 [gh-bnc-shield]: https://img.shields.io/github/workflow/status/caian-org/cv/build?label=build&logo=github&style=for-the-badge
 [gh-bnc-url]: https://github.com/caian-org/cv/actions/workflows/build.yml